To run a successful website, you need good content, but there’s more to it than just jotting down some pretty words.

 The best content management tools

 We’ve highlighted three quality content management tools here for your review.
-Each of these tools is a leader in the website world, and every one of them integrates in some way with monday.com.

 No “content management tool” guide can avoid the fact that there’s an elephant in the room for long: The big WP.

 WordPress has the lion’s share of the content management tool market.
 A truly impressive 38.4% of websites on the internet use the WordPress platform, giving it a 63.6% market share in the content management tool universe.

 But WordPress is far from the only game in town.
 You also have heavy hitters like Shopify, Drupal, and many many more, extending down the list until the end of time.

 By reviewing the leading CMS platforms, you’ll be able to get a better sense of your needs as a business, which will help you make a more informed choice.